Wilten Abbey

 As far as the tithe is concerned, everyone should give it according to the commandment of God, and it should be used as follows: Let every parish have a priest according to the teaching of the Apostle Paul, whom the word of God proclaims to the people... what is left over is to be given to the poor."

 No less interesting than his life is his post-mortem career.
 Gaismair never made it to the general fame of Andreas Hofer in Tyrol.
-To this day, he is hardly ever talked about in schools.
 Unlike Hofer, who rose up as a good Catholic against a foreign power, Gaismair was an insurgent, an unpleasant and lateral thinker.
 A play about the peasant leader by Franz Kranewitter was published in 1899.
 In the 20th century, Gaismair was interpreted as a fighter against the monarchy and clergy, by the National Socialists as a German hero and liberator of the peasants or by the left as an early communist.
 The generation of 1968 celebrated the actually pious and God-fearing revolutionary for his ideas on the communisation of property.
 The Tyrolean journalist and historian Claus Gatterer wrote about the constant reinterpretation of the figure of Gaismair:

 „How much truth is a people allowed to know about its past, about the growth and development of its present? ....
 According to the respective ideology, long-deserved heroes and saints are toppled from their pedestals and replaced by others who have been disregarded until then; or an established saint is given a new biography without further ado, which fits in with current requirements in terms of the motivation for action.

-Unlike Andreas Hofer, there are hardly any memorials in Innsbruck to Michael Gaismair and the peasant uprising of 1525.
-A street and a secondary school in Wilten commemorate him.
+There are hardly any memorials or monuments to Michael Gaismair and the peasant uprising of 1525 in Innsbruck.
+In Wilten, a street and a secondary school named after him commemorate him.

 Air raids on Innsbruck